baranozoglu/SampleOfRestfulApi/README.md

 #Restful API Example
 =============

-To create a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the results in the requested format.
+Created a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the results in the requested format.
+Our endpoint url is `<link>` : <https://exampleofrestfulapi.herokuapp.com/getir> .
+You should post request json data like a sample of request payload.

 #### Fundamentals of our project

 - The code was written in Node.js using express framework
 - The endpoint just handle HTTP POST requests.
-- The application was deployed on AWS or Heroku.
+- The application was deployed on Heroku.
 - Clean and Production Ready Code
-- Our main file is server.js
+- Our main file is index.js

 #### Sample of Request Payload
 ```javascript